3.17.2009

 transplants:

-Aunt Molly's ground cherry (SSE); green zebra tomato (SSE); tomatillo; peppers;
+Aunt Molly's ground cherry (SSE); green zebra tomato (SSE); tomatillo; peppers; eggplant (in spite of the flea beetles!)

 okra